crawfordforbes/wdi_project_1/db/instructions.md

 - **Further User Stories**:
   - A user can add comments to a wiki page on a "discuss" page used to discuss changes to a wiki document
-  - A user can see on the front page all recent activity done to the wiki (creations/edits/deletions)
-  - A user can perform a full text search, meaning that searching for "unicorn" will not only bring up the document with the title "unicorn" but also any wiki document that has the word unicorn in it
+  - A user can see on the front page all recent activity done to the wiki (creations/edits/deletions) X - A user can perform a full text search, meaning that searching for "unicorn" will not only bring up the document with the title "unicorn" but also any wiki document that has the word unicorn in it
   - A user can revert a wiki document to a previous revision
   - **Super Bonus** A user can see all wiki documents that reference a given document using the syntax [[document-title]]
   - **Super Bonus** Allow the user to be able to see a visual "diff" between two different versions of a document in its edit history (this would be very hard to do without using an external library of some sort)